groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 Dispatched when the value changes inside the search box input.

+#### `sfx::update_search_term`

+Fired with a term as the payload.
+This component listens for that event and updates the value property and input box value with the payload.

 ## Customizations

 The SF-X Search Box component allows for optional inclusion of a clear button and a search button.
 Placeholder text within the search box is also customizable.